 This is what happened:

-I’ll grow my natural grey hair out again at some point.
+I’ll begin growing out my natural grey hair naturally again at some point.
 When I’m in the mood.

 PS.
-This process gave me a whole new perspective on female ageing.
+This process of growing out my grey hair naturally gave me a whole new perspective on female ageing.
 I now have real life insights into just what kind of bada$$ery is required to ‘grow old gracefully’.
 If you’re young, and you’re reading this, beware.
 Your nan can most definitely kick your a$$.